GongT/baobao/@idlebox/node/etc/node.api.md

 // @public (undocumented)
 export function spawnGetOutput(opt: ICommand & Async): Promise<string>;

-// Warning: (ae-missing-release-tag) "spawnRecreateEventHandlers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnRecreateEventHandlers" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function spawnRecreateEventHandlers(): void;

-// Warning: (ae-missing-release-tag) "spawnWithoutOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnWithoutOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "spawnWithoutOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnWithoutOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function spawnWithoutOutput(opt: ICommand & Sync): void;